KnowageLabs/Knowage-Server/doc/admin/README.md

 ###  Public role
 The first step is the definition of a public role.

 The public role is defined by administrator, with a checkbox on role definition.
-There can be only one public role for each tenant and knowage check no more than one role for tenant is marked as public.
+There can be only one public role for each tenant and knowage checks no more than one role for tenant is marked as public.

 Once set the public role administrator is responsible to assign permissions to folders and drivers and decide which documents can be shared to anonymous users.

 ###  Copy Link and Emebed in HTML menu buttons
-Two menu button in document execution toolbar are available
+Two menu buttons in document execution toolbar are available

 -   copy link
 -   embed in HTML

-By clciking on it the document execution url is showned and user can copy it.
+By clicking on it the document execution url is showned and user can copy it.

-If the current document is executable by public role the url shown will have the form public/servlet/Adapter, this means that anybody even if not authenticated on knowage can

-invoke the URL and see the document execution.
+If the current document is executable by public role the url shown will have the form public/servlet/Adapter, this means that anybody even if not authenticated on knowage can invoke the URL and see the document execution.

 ###  The anonymous user
-Everyone who receives a shared public URL can execute the document even if not authenticated by knowage; only if the documetn is stille executable by public role, otherwise system gives error,
+Everyone who receives a shared public URL can execute the document even if not authenticated by knowage; this applies only if the document is stille executable by public role, otherwise system gives error.

-Copy Link to share analysis
+Signup functionality
 ----------------------------
 By setting to true the config variable SPAGOBI.SECURITY.ACTIVE_SIGNUP_FUNCTIONALITY the signup functionality is activated, it appears as a "register" button in login page